ogurcan/blockchain/ethereum/local-private-network/SettingUp.md

 ## Introduction

-In this example, we will create a local private test network with a single node which has several accounts.
-The objective is to show you how to initialize a node, how to interact with that node, how to create accounts, how to set initial ethers for the accounts and how to make transactions (e.g., to send ethers).
+In this document, we will create and set up a local private test network with a single node which has several accounts.
+The objective is to show you how to initialize a node, how to interact with that node, how to create accounts and how to set initial ethers for the accounts.

 The things that are required to specify in a private chain are: